semiotic-ai/flat-head/Readme.md

 Flat files can be compressed using Zstandard (zstd).
 To decompress, use `zstd -d *.zst` in your flat files folder

-2. To fetch flat files from a FTP server and validate each file as they arrive:
+2. To fetch flat files from a Webdav server and validate each file as they arrive:

 ```
-cargo run --bin fetch-ftp --server <server> --fist-epoch 0 --end-epoch 1
+cargo run --bin fetch-webdav -- --url <server-url> -s 0 -e 1
 ```

 This command will skip the files that were already verified and written into `lockfile.json`.
 It stops abruptly if verification of any file fails.
 If files are compressed as `.zst` it is also capable of decompressing them.

-3. To fetch flat files from a gcloud bucket, and validate each file as they arreive:
+3. To fetch flat files from a gcloud bucket, and validate each file as they arrive:

 ```
 cargo run --bin fetch-gcloud --bucket --fist-epoch 0 --end-epoch 1